simojo/season-spring-2024/README.md

 ## Infrastructure

-If you're familiar with running Java programs, you can feel free to `javac` to your heart's content.
-However, this repository is set up to build using Apache Maven.
+If you're familiar with running Java programs, you can feel free to `javac` or use your own framework to your heart's content.
+However, this repository leverages the build lifecycle using Apache Maven.
 Several challenges will require Java, it might be advantageous for you to do so.

 Given the prevalence of VSCode installs, the league provides the following resources for you should you want to install and use
 Maven in VSCode.